yoyobazzi3/Master-Challenge/README.md

 #### Acceptance criteria

-The endpoint retrieves all the products that match a specific status.
+The endpoint retrieves all the products that match a specific brandname.

 ### 6 Add tests for the product routes